CLINDA-AAU/simulacrumWorkflowR/README.md

 The main functions of simulacrumWorkflowR is:

-- Integrated SQL Environment: Leverages the SQLdf (Grothendieck, 2017) package to enable SQL queries directly within R, eliminating the need for external database setup and ODBC connections by creating a local SQLite temporary database within the R environment.
+- Integrated SQL Environment: Leverages the sqldf (Grothendieck, 2017) package to enable SQL queries directly within R, eliminating the need for external database setup and ODBC connections by creating a local SQLite temporary database within the R environment.